9 Common Pottery Wheel Mistakes and How to Fix Them

 There are times when you need to slow down your Wheel, but not for centering your Clay.
 If your Wheel is going too slow when trying to center, you will find your Clay is moving you instead of you moving the Clay.

-This problem can quickly be fixed: Speed up your Wheel to at least medium-high, giving you more control over the lump of Clay and centering your Clay faster.
+This problem can be quickly fixed: Speed up your Wheel to at least medium-high to give you more control over the lump of Clay and center it faster.

 If you’re trying to pull up your walls and your Wheel is going too slow, you will struggle.
 Speeding up your Wheel to medium speed or a little less will help you create a nice piece of Pottery.